A property survey is an inspection into the condition of a particular building.

 Getting a survey is another step in the journey before contracts are exchanged.
 It’s vital you find a surveyor with experience with the type of property you’re buying.

 Remember – after exchange the sale is legally binding, so you’ll want to know in advance if any nasty surprises are lurking.
+When making an offer on a house, you’ll want to know the facts.

 How long will it take?